BryceCanyonCounty/bcc-corehud/README.md

 With VORP’s HUD hidden, keep the corresponding cores enabled in `bcc-corehud` (money, gold, experience, tokens, player ID) so they remain visible to players.

-> **Heads-up:** You don’t need `vorp_metabolism`. bcc-corehud already handles needs persistence, optional auto-decay, consumable helpers, temperature/stress effects, and UI layout/palette tools—everything you need for a richer metabolism experience.
+> **Heads-up:** You don’t need `vorp_metabolism` or `fred-metabolism`. bcc-corehud already handles needs persistence, optional auto-decay, consumable helpers, temperature/stress effects, and UI layout/palette tools—everything you need for a richer metabolism experience.

 ## Installation